acesadaf/Entity-Relationship-Identifier-/README.md

-# Entity-Relationship-Identifier-
+# Entity-Relationship-Identifier
-a deep Natural Language Processing pipeline which successfully classifies the relationship between two marked entities.
+A deep Natural Language Processing pipeline which successfully classifies the relationship between two marked entities.
 This relationship is a two-part identity: first, we must classify the nature of the relationship between the entities, and then we must classify the direction of that relationship.